scholarships available

 5. Song As Medicine

-“We are all Singers — each in our own way, naturally seeking ways to join the Great Sound of Creation — the eternal, ecstatic, erotic Song Poem Prayer Dance, that moves through each of us and rides back into the world with every breath that we take.” —Michael Meade
+“We are all Singers — each in our own way, naturally seeking ways to join the Great Sound of Creation.” — Michael Meade

 • Embrace our voices just as they are, heal past vocal wounding and reclaim the birthright of our vocal power